 Walleyes are common in Otisco, Honeoye and Conesus Lakes.
 Owasco Lake still has a fairly good population that are remnants of a stocking policy over there dating back to the 1990s and early to mid-2000s.
 There are a few in Cayuga Lake but you could fish it for 20 years and never catch one.
 Walleyes, like channel catfish and crappies, seem to draw fanatical anglers that illegally stock them in various waterways.
-Skaneateles Lake has been victim to an illegal introduction that has proven very “successful” in terms of walleyes produced naturally. ( What they do to the rainbow trout population remains to be seen.)
-I am keeping my “eyes” on Skaneateles Lake’s walleye fishery.
-I caught two here one afternoon while dropshotting for bass/rockbass.
-So far we haven’t seen many yet – our perch fishing and bass fishing has been uninterrupted by walleyes for the most part.
-Time will tell.
+Skaneateles Lake has been victim to an illegal introduction that has proven very “successful” in terms of walleyes produced naturally.
+In 2020 we caught a handful of walleyes here, ranging from around 12″ to over 21″.

 These fish are superb eating and highly sought after, which makes sense given that they are part of the perch family.
 The best fishing for them is usually at night – since they are nocturnal.
 Casting stickbaits like Rapala Husky Jerks can be very effective.